IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > A **[Transfer Agent](#transfer-clients-agents)** is a client for the remote Transfer Server (HSTS/HSTE).
-> It can be local or remote.
+> It can be local, or remote.
 > For example a remote Aspera Transfer Server may be used as a transfer agent (using Node API).
 > i.e. using option `--transfer=node`